binduu04/kasparro-frontend-Bindushree-B/README.md

 - Kept all data in JSON files instead of setting up a backend
 - Used simple state management instead of complex solutions
 - Focused on functionality over fancy animations
-- Made sure it works on mobile even if not perfect
+- Made sure it works on mobile even if not very perfect

 ## Data Structure